billywkim/Air_Travel_Analysis/README.md

 As the primary source of communication, a Slack group was created.
 Additionally, we will utilize the allotted time in class meetings to discuss our projects/assignments collaboratively.

+## <b>Air Travel Overview</b>

+Air travel has seen significant growth, with the number of passengers increasing steadily in the recent years.
+In the US there is a vast network of airports and airlines, with the largest airlines being American Airlines, Delta Air Lines, and United Airlines.
+The high season for air travel is during the summer, with July having the highest number of travelers, 81 million passengers on average.
+The low season is during the winter, with February averaging at 61.5 million passengers.
+Airfare prices tend to be higher during the summer high season and lower during the winter low season.

 ## <b>Flight Delay Prediction Model</b>